ad12/MedSegPy/docs/_build/html/_sources/tutorials/extend.md.txt

    included in medsegpy, these well-defined components can be reused.

-If you need to extend mesegpy to your own needs, see the following tutorials for more details:
+If you need to extend MedSegPy to your own needs, see the following tutorials for more details:

 * MedSegPy includes a few standard datasets, but you can use custom ones.
 See